yhuang084/unicorn_companies_eda/EDA_Unicorn companies_README.md

 ## _Exploratory Data Analysis: Global Unicorn Companies_
 Yuejia Huang (github.com/yhuang084)
 ## Purpose
 A unicorn comapny is a privately held startup company valued at over US$1 billion.
 Unicorns have been gaining a lot of (capital) attention.
-According to PwC (https://www.pwc.com/gx/en/about/new-ventures/unicorns-five-trends.html)  The growth in pre-IPO financing has led to an increase in IPO funding, and as a result, average unicorn IPO proceeds have nearly quadrupled since 2016, from $234 million to $1 billion.
+According to PwC (https://www.pwc.com/gx/en/about/new-ventures/unicorns-five-trends.html), the growth in pre-IPO financing has led to an increase in IPO funding, and as a result, average unicorn IPO proceeds have nearly quadrupled since 2016, from $234 million to $1 billion.
 To study the big players will help future investors have a better understanding and make the next move wisely in the capital market.
 This project is to conduct exploratory data analysis on a dataset that contains information on global unicorn companies* from 2007 to September 2023.
 The data is extracted from CBsight (https://www.cbinsights.com/research-unicorn-companies).

 ## Goal